neuronflicker/CTF/UCF/RE_Conditional2/README.md

 > **Files:** conditional2

 ## Write-up
-After doing Conditional1, I used strings to look at the executable, but wasn't hopeful of getting anything useful I didn't.
+After doing Conditional1, I used strings to look at the executable, but wasn't hopeful of getting anything useful.
+I didn't.

 Running the executable gives similar output to Conditional1:
 ```bash